Security Controls for AI Stacks

 Proof-of-Guardrail (TEE attestation)Emerging Practices §2.5Research-stage — novel primitive

-Prompt-level guardrails are not robust controls.
-Platform-layer enforcement is the practical answer.
+Model layer is the weakest link.
+Prompt-level guardrails are not robust controls; platform-layer enforcement is the practical answer.
 Mechanistic interpretability is promising but research-stage.
-The honest read is: the model layer offers detection, not prevention — and detection itself is unreliable.
+The honest read: the model layer offers detection, not prevention, and detection itself is unreliable.

-2026-04-30 update from Emerging Cybersecurity Practices for Agentic AI Applications: LlamaFirewall now has three substantive components — PromptGuard 2 (injection detection, 90% attack reduction), AlignmentCheck (chain-of-thought auditing for goal hijacking, a novel prospective control), and CodeShield (static analysis for generated code).
-Proof-of-Guardrail using AWS Nitro Enclaves to cryptographically attest that guardrails executed is a genuinely novel primitive that moves from “trust the vendor” to “verify the guardrail ran.”
-Still research-stage but a promising direction.
+Per Emerging Cybersecurity Practices for Agentic AI Applications, LlamaFirewall carries three components: PromptGuard 2 (injection detection, reported substantial reduction in attack success rate), AlignmentCheck (chain-of-thought auditing for goal hijacking, a prospective control), and CodeShield (static analysis for generated code).
+Proof-of-Guardrail uses AWS Nitro Enclaves to cryptographically attest that guardrails executed, moving from trusting the vendor to verifying the guardrail ran.
+Both remain research-stage.

 6. Data layer (gap)

-What it does: protects training data, RAG sources, and model artifacts; provides supply-chain assurance.
+This layer protects training data, RAG sources, and model artifacts, and provides supply-chain assurance.

 ControlPageStatus